 Ryazan Radio Engineering University is developing new optical communication modules for UAVs

-Ceramics with controlled electrical resistance developed by scientists from SSC RAS, DSTU and SFU
+Ceramics with controlled electrical resistance developed by scientists of the SSC RAS, DSTU and SFU